Kružberk

 Kružberk (Kreuzberg) is a municipality and village in Opava District in the Moravian-Silesian Region of the Czech Republic.
 It has about 200 inhabitants.

 Geography

-Kružberk lies about 19 km southwest of Opava.
-The municipality is located on the left bank of the Moravice River, which forms the municipal border.
+Kružberk is located about 19 km southwest of Opava and 37 km west of Ostrava.
+It lies in the Nízký Jeseník range.
+The highest point is at 565 m above sea level.
+The municipality is situated on the left bank of the Moravice River, which forms the municipal border.
 A small part of the nearby Kružberk Reservoir, which was named after the municipality, is located in its territory.

 History

 The first written mention of Kružberk is from 1377 as Creuczenburg.

-After the World War II, the German inhabitants of Kružberk were expelled and the municipality was resettled by Czechs.
+After World War II, the German inhabitants of Kružberk were expelled and the municipality was resettled by Czechs.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-The landmarks of Kružberk are the Church of Saints Peter and Paul from the 15th century, and the Church of Saint Florian.
+The Church of Saints Peter probably dates from the first half of the 14th century.
+It was modified into its current form in the 18th and 19th centuries.

+The Church of Saint Florian was built in the Empire style in 1810–1811.
+It was built on the site of an old chapel from the mid-18th century.